Nishidh25/cloudnext25-mlb/email-service/readme.md

-# Cloud Run Function: Send Gmail to Users
+# Service 3: Gmail Service - Cloud Run Function

 This service leverages the Gmail Python API to send emails directly from the authenticated user's Gmail account.
 It is deployed as a Cloud Function, designed to serve as a simple HTTP endpoint that can be easily integrated and called by other services.